microsoft/playwright-java/README.md

 }
 ```

+## Documentation

+We are in the process of converting our documentation from the Node.js form to Javadocs.
+You can go ahead and use the Node.js [documentation](https://playwright.dev/) since the API is pretty much the same.

-## Notes
+## Contributing

-Follow [the instructions](https://github.com/microsoft/playwright-java/blob/master/CONTRIBUTING.md#getting-code) to build the project from source and install driver.
+Follow [the instructions](https://github.com/microsoft/playwright-java/blob/master/CONTRIBUTING.md#getting-code) to build the project from source and install the driver.

-Original Playwright [documentation](https://playwright.dev/).
-We are converting it to javadoc.
+## Is Playwright for Java ready?

+Yes, Playwright for Java is ready.
+We are still not at the version v1.0, so breaking API changes could potentially happen.
+But a) this is unlikely and b) we will only do that if we know it improves your experience with the new library.
+We'd like to collect your feedback before we freeze the API for v1.0.

+> Note: We don't yet support some of the edge-cases of the vendor-specific APIs such as collecting Chromium trace, coverage report, etc.